When the mummies were produced: the Third Intermediate period

-The north continued to be ruled by pharaohs, by strong men who at least claimed to be the rulers of the whole of Egypt.
-Their power bases moved away from Memphis at the base of the delta of the Nile, up into the delta itself where the capital constantly shifted due to the shifting of the various channels of the Nile, going from Pi-Ramesse, to Tanis, to Bubastis and then to Sais .
+The north continued to be ruled by pharaohs, strong men who claimed to be the rulers of the whole of Egypt.
+Their power base moved away from Memphis at the base of the delta of the Nile, up into the delta itself where the capital constantly shifted due to the shifting of the various channels of the Nile, going from Pi-Ramesse, to Tanis, to Bubastis and then to Sais.

-The south however was dominated by the High Priests of Amun at Thebes.
+But though the north continued to be ruled by pharaohs, the south was dominated by the High Priests of Amun at Thebes.
 Temples are always a problem because they can easily grow too powerful (ask Henry VIII).
-We have already seen from the Great Harris Papyrus how Rameses III boasted of the huge gifts he gave to the three major temples of Egypt: this was very foolish because they thus became even more powerful.
-The temples were very rich in themselves; they possessed vast tracks of land which paid their tithes to the temple, and being temples they paid no taxes so they became ever richer and more powerful.
+We have already seen from the Great Harris Papyrus how Rameses III boasted of the huge gifts he gave to the major temples of Egypt: this was very foolish because they thus became even more powerful.
+The temples were very rich in themselves; they possessed vast tracts of land which paid their tithes to the temple, and being temples they paid no taxes so they became ever richer and more powerful.
 Thus their wealth and power began to rival, if not exceed that of the pharaoh himself.
 And since this was a gift exchange economy, since the temples received most of the income, they were expected to perform the redistribution functions too: see the story of Joseph in the Bible and the seven fat years followed by the seven lean years.
-And thus when the priesthood became hereditary they became the de facto rulers.
+And thus the priesthood became the de facto rulers.

 The situation became even more complicated with the advent of women in the priestly hierarchy.
 The gods were the source of fertility and if the gods were to be kept fertile they needed women to stimulate them, and thus noble women were appointed as God’s Wife.
-And since the God’s Wife had to be a virgin they could not have any offspring, so they therefore appointed their successors which is a far better way of producing strong rulers.
+And since the God’s Wife had to be a virgin – gods do not appreciate being offered second hand goods — they could not have any offspring, so they therefore appointed their successors which is a far better way of producing strong rulers.
 So the God’s Wives soon became very powerful indeed.

 The 22nd Dynasty marks what should have been a great shame for the true born Egyptian, for the Libyan immigrants seized the throne.
 The Libyans had long been infiltrating Egypt, particularly the delta.
 They were dwellers in the lands along the Mediterranean to the west of Egypt and looked enviously at the fertility of the delta and wanted to move in.
 The Egyptian records always report victories against the Libyans, but even if the Egyptians won the big battles, the Libyans won the small ones.
 And when they moved in they were often employed as mercenary soldiers, so the Egyptian army soon became an army of immigrants.
 One thinks of the similar situation in Roman Britain when the invading Anglo Saxons infiltrated very gradually and were employed as mercenaries, until eventually, in the 5th century they took over.

-However the 22nd Dynasty, the Libyan dynasty, began well when the pharaoh Shoshank (a good Libyan name) invaded to the north east up into Palestine where his campaign was recorded in the Bible (2 Chronicles XVII).
+However the 22nd Dynasty, the Libyan dynasty began well, when the pharaoh Sheshonq (a good Libyan name) invaded to the north east up into Palestine where he is recorded in the Bible as Shishak (2 Chronicles XII).
 He invaded with 1,200 chariots and 60,000 horsemen, captured Jerusalem and carried off the treasures from the temple.
-According to the Bible the ruler of Judah, Rehaboam, the son of Solomon had forsaken the Law of the Lord and was punished by the invasion of the Libyans.
-However he then humbled himself before the Lord and the Egyptians were repulsed.
+According to the Bible, the ruler of Judah, Rehaboam, the son of Solomon had forsaken the Law of the Lord and was punished by the invasion of the Egyptians.
+However he humbled himself before the Lord and the Egyptians were repulsed.